Andrei-hub11/EcomifyAPI/README.md

 ## Project Overview

 Ecomify API is a conceptual e-commerce solution developed as a personal project to explore modern software architecture and .NET development practices.
-While not intended for production use, it showcases key features of scalable, secure, and maintainable web applications.

 ## Technology Stack